When is the best time to visit Vancouver?

 - Vancouver International Children’s Festival – Taking place over the last week of May, this internationally-renowned festival focuses on performing arts for young audience through theater, music, dance, circus acts, puppetry, storytelling and more on Granville Island.

-- Vancouver Craft Beer Week – This 10-day-long event starts in late May, running through early June, May 27 – June 5 in 2016 and features concerts along with great food and some of the finest lagers and ales.
+- Vancouver Craft Beer Week – This 10-day-long event starts in late May, running through early June, and features concerts along with great food and some of the finest lagers and ales.

 Vancouver in June